 The Trust hopes that the renaming will preserve and develop the historic connection between Nightingale and Derby Hospitals, and that it will encourage those who work at the hospital to study and develop the values promoted by Nightingale in her work.

-The Trust has made available its report on the renaming of the hospital, as discussed in March 2019, to our project.
-You can download it by clicking on the PDF link below:
+The Trust's March 2019 report on the renaming of the hospital can be downloaded by clicking on the PDF link below:

 Florence Nightingale PTB 12 March 2019